Ekklesia is an independent change network promoting transformative ideas for a better world.

 Over the past 20 years well over 200 people have contributed directly to our work, including (at different stages) some 20 associates, two directors, three associate directors, a chief operating officer, an administrator, a publishing manager and seven board members.

 At its peak, Ekklesia has attracted several thousand people a day to its website, briefings and reports.
-At present we have over 25,000 followers on our various social media accounts, and we receive around a million visits to those per month.
+At present we have over 25,000 followers on our various social media accounts, and we receive between 160,000 and a million visits to those per month.